hashicorp/pandora/.github/PULL_REQUEST_TEMPLATE.md

 <!-- If you are adding a preview API version, please answer the following questions.
 Otherwise, delete this subsection. -->

 > [!IMPORTANT]
-> We generally do not add preview API versions to Pandora, and we rarely support preview features in the provider.
+> We generally do not add preview API versions to `go-azure-sdk`, and we rarely support preview features in the provider.
 Exceptions require strong justification, such as when preview features have no GA date and or stable API version exists for a service.
 Please ensure you have thoroughly considered whether a preview API is truly necessary before proceeding.

 - [ ] This PR adds a **preview** API version